brodriguez8774/django-expanded-test-cases/docs/source/general_usage.rst

     functionality will be effectively unavailable.
 Instead, we strongly recommend considering using PyTest to run project UnitTests.

-    See :doc:`quickstart` for details.
+    For an explanation of why this is, see our note on :doc:`Testing Environments <quickstart>`.

-Any testing responses that were generated via the `Django Expanded TestCases` assertions and classes can automatically output response debug information, in an attempt to make it faster to troubleshoot failing tests (This functionality can be toggled via the ``DJANGO_EXPANDED_TESTCASES_DEBUG_PRINT`` setting.
+Any testing responses that were generated via the **Django-Expanded-TestCases** assertions and classes can automatically output response debug information, in an attempt to make it faster to troubleshoot failing tests (This functionality can be toggled via the ``DJANGO_EXPANDED_TESTCASES_DEBUG_PRINT`` setting.
 See